The Ultimate Guide to Structuring and Formatting a User Research Report Template for Effective Insights Documentation and Recommendations

 7. Collaborate and Iterate on the Report

-Notion’s collaboration features facilitate feedback and revision.
-Invite team members and stakeholders to your Workspace or specific pages, allowing them to leave comments or make edits directly.
-This continuous feedback loop ensures that your research report stays current and evolves based on collective insights.
+Notion’s collaboration features facilitate feedback and continuous improvement.
+Invite team members and stakeholders to your Workspace or specific pages so they can leave comments or make edits directly.
+This ongoing feedback loop helps ensure your research report remains current and evolves with collective insights.

 8. Export and Share the Research Report